sirech/talk-humane-on-call-alerting/presentation.md

 - if the alert gets opened and closed, it should be reflected in the tool and not add to the noise
 - If the same alert or similar group of alerts get triggered, that should be clearly grouped and not treated as individual alerts
 - Routing based on conditions
+- 150 emails / incident, they might not even be needed anymore

 ---

 ## Learning 4️⃣
 ## ⬇️
 ### Adopt tools that support you

+???

+- people who enter rotations are making a commitment.
+They're owed the best tools possible

 ---